 But what happens to those of us who try to alter or reduce their sexual attractions and are not successful?

-Certainly, we recognize there is a portion of men in our community who haven’t experienced any meaningful change in their sexual attractions.
+Certainly, we recognize there is a significant segment of men in our community who haven’t experienced any meaningful change in their sexual attractions.
 Some critics outside our community contend that this could theoretically cause so much depression, anxiety or self-recrimination that it’s better never to make the attempt to begin with.

 This makes no sense to us.
 What if we are talking about an unwanted sexual behavior rather than an unwanted sexual feeling — a behavior like pornography use, for example?
 Would anyone seriously argue that it’s best for a man to not even try to reduce or stop his pornography use that is causing him such distress?
 After all, he might not succeed at the effort, and then he might suffer from even more depression and self-criticism!